Pseudo-Anosov maps with small stretch factors on punctured surfaces: Uniform Bounds

-\begin{proof} Here we use the congruence conditions that was forced on the number $c$ in the beginning.
-Let $\mathcal{C}$ be one of the shortest directed cycles of $\bar{\Gamma}$.
-Recall that in the graph $\bar{\Gamma}$, there is a directed edge from each vertex $u_{i,j}$ to the vertex $u_{i+c,j+c}$, where $1 \leq i \leq n$ and $1 \leq j \leq k$.
-Moreover, there are four exceptional edges as mentioned before, all of which end to the vertex $u_{c,c}$ but their starting vertices are distinct.
-Order the vertices of $\mathcal{C}$ as
+\begin{proof} Without loss of generality assume that $nk \geq 12$, otherwise the bound is trivial.
+The proof uses the congruence conditions that was forced upon the number $c$ in its definition.
+Recall that in the graph $\bar{\Gamma}$, there is a directed edge from each vertex $u_{i,j}$ to the vertex $u_{i+c,j+c}$, where $i \in \mathbb{Z}_n$ and $j \in \mathbb{Z}_k$.
+Moreover, there are four \emph{exceptional edges}, where an exceptional edge starts at one of the vertices $u_{i,j}$ for $|i|+|j|=1$ and ends in the vertex $u_{c,c}$.